 Trees must not overhang into adjacent private property or Master Association Property more than forty percent (40%).

-Owner agrees to provide routine maintenance for all trees in the private yard, including,
+Owner agrees to provide routine maintenance for all trees in the private yard, including but not limited to, annual pruning and lacing.

-52

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-but not limited to, annual pruning and lacing.
 If the DRC deems any tree in a private yard to be a nuisance, the Owner shall bear the expense of tree removal.

 Trees, shrubs, and vines are encouraged to be planted to screen or visually enhance blank wall areas.
 Vines may not be attached permanently to walls.